 The RIC therefore, in its determination of the length of the regulatory period must consider its mandate under the Act, as well as the constraints faced by the particular service provider.
-The RIC should provide the service provider with a fair chance to experience success whilst at the same time preventing the opportunity for short-term gain with little potential for longevity.
+The RIC should provide the service provider with a fair chance to experience success whilst at the same time preventing the opportunity for short-term cuts in expenditure (to appear more efficient) which are not sustainable.